-You can use a capital loss only to reduce a capital gain - not to reduce other income.
+You can use a capital loss only to reduce a capital gain.
+You cannot use a capital loss to reduce other income.
 You can generally carry forward any unused capital losses to a later income year and apply them against capital gains in that year.